ciceroOslo/OsloCTM3/README.md

 # Oslo CTM3
-A global chemical transport model developed at MetOs
+A global chemical transport model developed at MetOs and CICERO

 ~~~
 version: See MODEL_VERSION in src/cmn_size.F90